 All gene products of Joubert syndrome are related to the function of proteins expressed in the primary cilia or its apparatus (basal body and centrosome), confirming the overlap of Joubert syndrome with other “ciliopathies” (eg, Meckel-Gruber, nephronophthisis, Senior-Loken; Joubert syndrome is allelic to these syndromes at multiple gene loci).
-Mitchison and Valente provide an informative update on the spectrum and overlaps of nonmotile ciliopathies (50).
-(Note: OMIM has not assigned a number for all known genes, actually JBTS 1–35).
-For genotype-phenotype correlation, see the publication by Valente and colleagues (80; 13).
-Because most patients with isolated vermis agenesis (as seen in Cogan syndrome) have normal cognitive function, we assume that brainstem abnormalities are responsible, in great part, for developmental delay and respiratory patterns (35).
+Mitchison and Valente provide an informative update on the spectrum and overlaps of nonmotile ciliopathies (42).
+(Note: OMIM has not assigned a number for all known genes, actually JBTS 1–36).
+For genotype-phenotype correlation, see the publication by Valente and colleagues (69; 10).
+Because most patients with isolated vermis agenesis (as seen in Cogan syndrome) have normal cognitive function, we assume that brainstem abnormalities are responsible, in great part, for developmental delay and respiratory patterns.

 The prevalence is not known.
-An approximate estimate is one out of 80,000 based on known patients in the United States and birth rates.
+An approximate estimate is 1 out of 80,000 based on known patients in the United States and birth rates.

-Abnormal respiratory pattern (tachypnea-apnea) may occur in other syndromes such as Rett, Mohr, Dandy-Walker, and Pitt-Hopkins (84).
-Clinical and neuroimaging findings will allow easy separation from Joubert syndrome.
+Abnormal respiratory pattern (tachypnea-apnea) may occur in other syndromes such as Rett, Mohr, Dandy-Walker, and Pitt-Hopkins.
+Clinical and neuroimaging findings will distinguish these syndromes from Joubert syndrome.

 The diagnosis of Joubert syndrome relies on recognition of the clinical features listed in Table 1 and requires detailed neuroimaging, preferably with MRI.
 The diagnosis depends on typical midbrain or cerebellar abnormalities.
-Great caution in interpretation of MRI is needed as a “mild” molar tooth (repeatedly seen in particular in mutations of NPHP1, C5orf42, and SUFU) can be easily overlooked.
-A wide spectrum of infra- and supratentorial imaging findings in a cohort of 75 patients was presented by Poretti and colleagues, pointing to a high proportion of brainstem as well as supratentorial anomalies (59).
+Great caution in interpretation of MRI is needed as a “mild” molar tooth (repeatedly seen in particular in mutations of NPHP1, C5orf42, and hypomorphic recessive SUFU variants) can be easily overlooked.
+Note that the dominant SUFU variants will likely be missed in a Joubert gene panel (60).
+A wide spectrum of infra- and supratentorial imaging findings in a cohort of 75 patients was presented by Poretti and colleagues, pointing to a high proportion of brainstem as well as supratentorial anomalies (51).
 If renal and retinal involvements are suspected, renal ultrasound should be performed and electroretinography has to be considered, if appropriate.
 Repeated evaluation of kidney function is recommended.
-In a large Italian cohort (93 patients) Nuovo and coworkers confirmed that the frequency of chronic kidney disease increases with age and suggested that urine osmolality (impaired urinary concentration) represents an early sensitive biomarker of the risk of kidney disease progression (53).
+In a large Italian cohort (93 patients) Nuovo and coworkers confirmed that the frequency of chronic kidney disease increases with age and suggested that urine osmolality (impaired urinary concentration) represents an early sensitive biomarker of the risk of kidney disease progression (45).

 Molecular genetic testing should be considered.
 Genotype-phenotype correlations are emerging, eg, pure Joubert syndrome is mostly due to AHI1 mutation, and a majority of patients with liver fibrosis carry TMEM67 mutations, whereas nephronophthisis in Joubert syndrome is preferentially associated with NPHP1, RPGRIP1L, and CEP290 mutations.
 These correlations are helpful in prioritizing genes to be tested in an individual patient, and to anticipate long-term complications (such as nephronophthisis, liver fibrosis with portal hypertension).

-Published healthcare recommendations for Joubert syndrome, presented by a panel of experts, highlight diagnostic criteria, molecular genetic investigations, differential diagnosis, potential medical complications of this multisystem disorder, history and physical examination checklists, suggestions for laboratory and imaging testing, and baseline and follow-up evaluation (05).
+Published healthcare recommendations for Joubert syndrome highlight diagnostic criteria, molecular genetic investigations, differential diagnosis, potential medical complications of this multisystem disorder, history and physical examination checklists, suggestions for laboratory and imaging testing, and baseline and follow-up evaluation (05).